 What is Job Costing?

-Job costing is a process of finding out the cost that is associated with a job or work, which helps analyze the applicable per unit cost of each job in the entire production.
-The job can be understood as a specific work or contract or batch, which is done or completed to achieve any goal.
+Job costing is a process of determining the cost associated with a job or work, which helps analyze the applicable per unit cost of each job in the entire production.
+The job costing sheet can be understood as a specific work, contract, or batch done or completed to achieve any goal.

-In cost, when the specific orders costing is applicable, that time for some products, the experts try to find out job costing or contract costing of the product to get the exact costing of the particular work.
+When the specific order costing is applicable, that time for some products, the experts try to find out job costing or contract costing of the product to get the exact costing of the particular work.
 It is prevalent in those industries where the production is done in batches.

 - Direct Material